aacayanan/restaurant-finder-app/README.md

 npm run dev
 ```

-Lastly, start the backend server after installing the libraries.
+Lastly, open a new terminal and start the backend server after installing the libraries.
 ```
 cd rose-hack
 pip install -r requirements.txt